NREL/ParaOptimizationNS3/README.md

 ## License Notice

-Copyright (c) 2017 Regents of the University of Colorado
+Copyright (c) 2019 Alliance for Sustainable Energy, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal